-The ceiling comes alive with things moving.
+Everything in ceiling starts to move.
 Eyes travel from one spinning wheel to another.

-At the cinema after the ballgame, black and white pictures move across a wall.
+At cinema after ballgame, black and white pictures move across wall.

-Mr. Wentzel sets Caleb down.
+Mr. Wentzel sets Caleb on other arm.
 “Now watch how I make this hole smaller.”
 He jams iron pin inside hole.
 He sticks that end of the handle into black chunky things.
 “Who wants to start the fan?”

 Buddy says, ‘Let Caleb do it.”

 Stella says, “Thank you, Buddy.
 That is very nice of you.”